-- c) In our opinion and according to the information and explanations given to us, the company is not a core Investment company as defined in the regulations made by the RBI.
-Accordingly, reporting under clause (xvi)(c) of paragraph 3 of the Order is not applicable. - d) This report is issued for standalone Ind AS financial statement and this clause is applicable for reporting for Consolidated Ind AS Financial Statement.
-Accordingly reporting under clause (xvi) (d) of paragraph 3 of the Order is not applicable. - (xvii) In our opinion and according to the information and explanations given to us, the company has Not incurred any cash losses during the financial in the immediately preceding financial year Accordingly, reporting under clause (xvii) of paragraph 3 of the Order is not applicable - (xviii) In our opinion and according to the information and explanations given to us, there is no resignation of statutory auditors during the year.
+- In our opinion and according to the information and explanations given to us, the company is not a Core Investment Company as defined in the regulations made by the RBI.
+Accordingly, reporting under clause (xvi) (c) of paragraph 3 of the Order is not applicable. - d) In our opinion and according to the information and explanations given to us, the company is not part of a group CIC.
+Accordingly reporting under clause (xvi) (d) of paragraph 3 of the Order is not applicable. - (xvii) In our opinion and according to the information and explanations given to us, the company has Not incurred any cash losses during the immediately preceding financial year.
+Accordingly, reporting under clause (xvii) of paragraph 3 of the Order is not applicable. - (xviii) In our opinion and according to the information and explanations given to us, there is no resignation of statutory auditors during the year.
 Accordingly, reporting under clause (xviii) of paragraph 3 of the Order is not applicable. - (xix) According to the information and explanations given to us and on the basis of financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the company.
-We further state that our reporting based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due. - (xx) In our opinion and according to the information and explanations given to us, the company has not any unspent Corporate Social Responsibility (CSR) amount.
-Accordingly, reporting under clause (xx) of paragraph 3 of the Order is not applicable. - (xxi) The Company has no subsidiary hence preparation of consolidated financial statement is not applicable to the company.
+We further state that our reporting based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due. - In our opinion and according to the information and explanations given to us, the company has an unspent Corporate Social Responsibility (CSR) amount of INR 16.05 Lakhs contributed by IVCF to ISF for FY 2022-23 has been allocated for CSR program under the project "PRERNA" for creating entrepreneurship awareness among students from 15 selected schools in Western Uttar Pradesh and capacity building of its teachers.
+The project will be implemented in phases and is proposed to be executed by EDII, Ahmedabad.
+The disbursement shall be made achievement of milestone set out. - (xxi) The Company has no subsidiary hence preparation of consolidated financial statement is not applicable to the company.
 Accordingly, reporting under clause (xxi) of paragraph 3 of the Order is not applicable.